Fuel Cycle Sub-Arena

 - Revise the Fuel Cycle Oversight Program to make it more risk-informed and performance-based consistent with Commission direction.

-The following table specifies the ongoing rulemaking initiatives, projects, and activities that the staff of the U.S. Nuclear Regulatory Commission (NRC) has targeted for greater use of risk information in the Fuel Cycle Sub-Arena within the Materials Safety Arena.
+This list shows the ongoing licensing initiatives, projects, and activities that the staff of the U.S. Nuclear Regulatory Commission (NRC) has targeted for greater use of risk information in the Fuel Cycle Facilities Sub-Arena within the Reactor Safety Arena:

 This page includes links to files in non-HTML format.
 See Plugins, Viewers, and Other Tools for more information.